Tracking and Navigating Your Outdoor Activity

 emergency messenger or personal locator beacon.
 Next, with fitness tracking technology becoming better and more available, many rock climbers are looking to capture their training sessions.
 On steep cliffs GPS data is notoriously unreliable, but the best GPS watches also capture and record heart rate data.
 Some climbers are now using heart rate data to track and plan their endeavors.

 GPS watch for navigation and tracking.
-Full-function GPS watches like the Suunto Ambit 3 Peak and Garmin Fenix also include a barometric altimeter for more accurate vertical position data.
+Full-function GPS watches like the Garmin Fenix also include a barometric altimeter for more accurate vertical position data.
 If you are a mountaineer on more of a budget, watches can also be purchased without the GPS functionality.
 We reviewed products like this in our Altimeter watch review.
 Of course, since mountaineering takes place in remote areas, we recommend at least considering some sort of satellite beacon for emergency communication.
 While it isn't always necessary, mountaineers should always consider bringing avalanche safety equipment, including an avalanche beacon as well.

 transceiver but also requires giving consideration to electronic interference.
 Transceivers are vulnerable to the interference of nearby electronics.
 Adding more and more devices to your body and pack adds more risk that your avalanche beacon will malfunction when you most need it.
 Pick the transceiver first, and add just the most necessary others.